-2.5.5.4 Remote Push Installation using SMS
+2.5.5.6 Remote Push Installation Using Microsoft System Center Configuration Manager

-The MagInstall.msi file is available on VistA Imaging distribution CD and on the Imaging FTP Site.
-This file can be used with SMS or similar software management applications for automated installation on workstations.
+The {Installer}.msi file (the clinical Capture or Clinical Display client installer file with a name like MAG3\0P{PatchNumber}\{Component}Install.msi) is available on the Imaging FTP site.
+This file can be used with Microsoft System Center Configuration Manager (SCCM) or similar software management applications for automated installation on workstations.
 Implementation details are site specific.

-After the initial installation of the Imaging (Clinical Display & Capture) software additional setup may be required.
+After the initial installation of the Imaging (Clinical Display and& Clinical Capture) software additional setup may be required.